StrickBan/Machine-Learning-Algorithms/README.md

 # Machine-Learning-Algorithms
-I used Ridge Regresion, Support Vector Machine (SVM), and Neural Network models on different datasets.
+I used Ridge Regression, Support Vector Machine (SVM), and Neural Network models on different datasets.
 I implemented a "by hand" version of every algorithm and then implemented the same algorithm using the Scikit library to compare results.
 ## Results

-### Ridge Regresion
+### Ridge Regression

 | Dataset | Implementation | Accuracy |
 |  :-- | :--- | :--- |